-- 1. Determine the class of IP network. - 2.
-Determine the default subnet mask or prefix for the class of address. - 3.
-Determine how many host bits were borrowed or given to the network. - 4.
-Calculate the new subnet mask and prefix.
+- 1) Determine the default mask of IP network. - 2) Determine how many host bits were borrowed or given to the network. - 3) Calculate the new subnet mask and prefix.
 To calculate the new subnet mask, start with the first binary 0 in the default subnet mask and change it to a binary 1.
 Continue doing this, moving left to right, for the number of bits borrowed.